Eschatologue/CM_wiki/docs/spells/5th-level.md

 You can see through its eyes and hear through its ears as if you were located where it is.
 On each of your turns as a :rsc-bonus-action: **Bonus Action**, you can switch from using its senses to using your own, or back again.
 While you are using its senses, you are blinded and deafened in regard to your own surroundings.

 ### Modify Memory
-*5th-level enchantment*
+*5th-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You attempt to reshape another creature's memories.
 One creature that you can see must make a Wisdom Saving Throw.
-If you are fighting the creature, it has advantage on the Saving Throw.
+If you are fighting the creature, it has :d20-adv: **Advantage** on the Saving Throw.
 On a failed save, the target becomes charmed by you for the duration.
 The charmed target is incapacitated and unaware of its surroundings, though it can still hear you.
 If it takes any damage or is targeted by another spell, this spell ends, and none of the target's memories are modified.

 While this charm lasts, you can affect the target's memory of an event that it experienced within the last 24 hours and that lasted no more than 10 minutes.
 You can permanently eliminate all memory of the event, allow the target to recall the event with perfect clarity and exacting detail, change its memory of the details of the event, or create a memory of some other event.